 This city is the second in China after Beijing that has a metro system, a total of six lines.
 More lines are under construction.
 Depending on the length of the route, the ticket fare ranges between 2 and 5 RMB.

-There may be problems in communication with taxi drivers, so we recommend to prepare information about the destination in Chinese characters.
+There may be problems in communication with taxi drivers, so we recommend preparing information about the destination in Chinese characters.
 Fare starts at 8 RMB for the first 3 kilometers and then 1.7 RMB for each kilometer.

 Moreover, in 1904, in Tianjin, the first city bus line in China started operating.
 The cost of a bus ticket is a minimum of 1 RMB.

-If you have enjoyed the article that describes the region of artificial flower production in China, check out our articles on other production regions.
+If you have enjoyed the article that describes the region of artificial flower production in China, check out our posts on other production regions.